-Candidates for adult undergraduate admissions (typically 23 years or older) see pages 68 - 74.
-Candidates for the freshman class at Caldwell College are selected based on the following criteria:
+Candidates for adult undergraduate admissions (typically 23 years or older) see pages 65 - 68.
+Candidates for the freshman class at Caldwell University are selected based on the following criteria:

-- 1. An official high school transcript, including class rank, if available, and activities. - 2.
+- 1. An official high school transcript, including class rank, if available. - 2.
 Completion of sixteen units of work in college preparatory courses.
 These should include successful completion of four units of English, two units of modern language, two units of college preparatory mathematics, two units of science (at least one of which must be laboratory science), one unit of history, and other college preparatory courses.
-A student who has sixteen units but has not satisfied all the prerequisites may be admitted on the recommendation of the Committee on Admissions provided evidence is given of ability to pursue college work. - At least one written recommendation from the candidate's high school guidance counselor or teacher. - 4.
-Satisfactory performance on the Scholastic Assessment Test (SAT) or American College Test (ACT) with essay score. - 5.
-An essay on one of the topics on the application or a graded paper. - Freshman Nursing applicants must complete four units of college preparatory mathematics and three units of laboratory science that include biology and chemistry. - 7.
-The Admissions Committee of the College reserves the right to waive some of the above criteria provided evidence is given of ability to complete college level work.
+A student who has sixteen units but has not satisfied all the prerequisites may be admitted on the recommendation of the Committee on Admissions provided evidence is given of ability to pursue college work. - 3.At least two written recommendations from the candidate's high school guidance counselor or teachers. - 4.
+Satisfactory performance on the SAT or ACT. - 5.
+An essay on one of the topics on the application or a graded paper. - 6.
+Freshman Nursing applicants must complete four units of college preparatory mathematics and three units of laboratory science that include biology and chemistry.
+Scores of 1000 or higher on the math and critical reading sections of the Scholastic Aptitude Test (SAT) are recommended. - 7.
+The Admissions Committee of the university reserves the right to waive some of the above criteria provided evidence is given of ability to complete college level work.